cogree/LorainTNR/index.md

 LORAIN TNR
-c/o Friendship Animal Protective League
-Or email us at LorainTNR@gmail.com
+c/o Friendship Animal Protective League or email us at LorainTNR@gmail.com

 VOLUNTEERS ARE NEEDED
 Donations of food, blankets and cages are always in need.

 <!-- You can use the [editor on GitHub](https://github.com/cogree/LorainTNR/edit/master/index.md) to maintain and preview the content for your website in Markdown files.